 This option controls whether geoprocessing tool input and output datasets' metadata is updated to include the tool name, parameters, when the tool was run, and other information.

-- Checked—The dataset metadata will contain a Geoprocessing History section with logging of the tools used with that dataset.
+- Checked—The dataset metadata contains a Geoprocessing history section with logging of the tools used with that dataset.
 This is the default.

-The Geoprocessing History section of dataset metadata can be viewed in the FGDC metadata style.
+You can view the Geoprocessing history section of dataset metadata in the FGDC metadata style.

 The following options apply when using ModelBuilder.

 Do not show warning when overwriting a model from previous version

 When you edit a model in ArcGIS Pro that was created in a different ArcGIS Desktop application, the model is automatically upgraded to an ArcGIS Pro version when you save the model.
 In this scenario, a warning message appears, allowing you to continue overwriting the model or cancel the operation.
 This option allows you to disable the warning message.

 - Checked—The warning message about upgrading the model does not appear.

 - Unchecked—The warning message about upgrading the model appears.
 This is the default.

 These options allow you to install the R-ArcGIS bridge, check or update your current installation, or switch R home directories.
 Click the information button to go to the R-ArcGIS community, where you can learn more.